code-chaser/leetcode-solutions/README.md

 # project-leetcode

-Our aim is to maintain a repository that has **quality editorials** to all the problems on LeetCode, no need to buy LeetCode Premium subscription.
+The aim is to build and maintain a repository that has **quality editorials** to all the problems on LeetCode, no need to buy LeetCode Premium subscription.

 ___